Golf Tutorials

 • Who should use them: These balls are best served by players with faster swing speeds (generally above 105 mph with a driver), typically lower-handicap players who want to maximize spin control on approach shots.

-• The Pros: They offer unmatched stopping power on the greens, provide the softest feel, and give skilled players total creative control over their shots.
+• The pros: They offer unmatched stopping power on the greens, provide the softest feel, and give skilled players total creative control over their shots.

 • Why they're not for most: For an average golfer, their benefits can quickly become drawbacks.
 The high spin rate can magnify a slice or hook, their cost is very high, and you can lose distance if your swing isn't fast enough to properly compress the ball.